tytydraco/yessleep/out/My_neighbor_perched_himself_on_top_of_a_pine_tree_in_my_backyard_and_never_came_down_The_sheriff_of_our_small_town_did_the_same_only_a_day_later.md

 The absence of natural light transformed Jim into a messy human puddle on the kitchen floor.

 I tiptoed over to my husband, doing my best to ignore the pangs of terror vibrating in my spine.
-He had simply crumbled where he stood when the sun set, knelling unnaturally with his chest and torso leaning against the wall below our kitchen window.
+He had simply crumbled where he stood when the sun set, kneeling unnaturally with his chest and torso leaning against the wall below our kitchen window.

 Despite knowing he wasn’t, I asked if he was okay a handful of times, receiving no reply.